Prenatal hormones and sexual orientation: Implicated genes in fraternal birth order

 A gene of the Rh system has been discussed as a possible candidate for affecting fraternal birth order, as it has been linked to both handedness and immune system functioning.
 Gene variants in the Rh system are implicated in a maternal response to what is known as hemolytic disease of the newborn.
 Rh is a factor in blood, and in cases where the mother is absent of this (Rh-) while carrying an Rh+ fetus, an immune response may develop with deleterious effects.
 The Rh gene hypothesis is a strong candidate because not only does it involve the maternal immune response, but it has been implicated in handedness as well.

 Variants of the androgen receptor (AR) gene have also been discussed, in that non-right-handedness in men has been linked with greater CAG repeats in the AR gene, which in turn is associated with lower testosterone.
 A theory that high prenatal testosterone leads to neuronal and axonal loss in the corpus callosum is supported by this hypothesis.

+There is evidence that mutations in NLGN4X and NLGN4Y are linked to autism spectrum conditions and such conditions may be elevated in asexual people.
+Thus, NLGN4X/Y may affect neurological functioning associated with, broadly, the forming of social connections to others, including sexual/romantic ones.